Skip to main content

 ignoreElementsArray or String

-Elements (specified as selectors) to be ignored when comparing screenshots.
+Elements (specified as selectors) that will be ignored when comparing screenshots.
 Ignoring is implemented by painting the listed elements black.
-For a single element, the parameter can be set as a string.
+In the case of a single element, the parameter can be specified as a string.

 allowViewportOverflowBoolean

-By default, Testplane throws an error if the element is outside the viewport boundaries.
-This parameter disables boundary checks, allowing screenshots of elements that don't fully fit in the viewport.
-Only the portions of the element visible in the viewport will be shown in the screenshot.
-However, if compositeImage is set to true, the parts of the element below the viewport boundary will also be visible in the screenshot.
-Similarly, if captureElementFromTop is set to true, the parts of the element above the viewport boundary will also be captured in the screenshot.
+By default, Testplane throws an error if an element is outside the viewport boundaries.
+This parameter disables boundary checking, allowing screenshots of elements that do not fit within the viewport.
+Only the parts of the element that fit within the viewport will be visible in the screenshot.
+However, if compositeImage is set to true, parts of the element that are below the viewport will also be visible in the screenshot.
+Similarly, if captureElementFromTop is set to true, parts of the element that are above the viewport will also be included in the screenshot.

 captureElementFromTopBoolean

-Capture the screenshot of the element from the very top.
+Capture a screenshot of the element from the very top.
 If the element is outside the viewport, it will be scrolled into view.

 compositeImageBoolean

-If the element does not fit into the viewport, multiple screenshots of different parts of the element will be taken sequentially and then stitched together into one to display the entire element.
+If the element does not fit within the viewport, enabling this option will take multiple screenshots of different parts of the element sequentially, and then stitch them together into one image to display the entire element.

 screenshotDelayNumber

 Delay in milliseconds before taking a screenshot.
-Useful when there are elements with animations on the page or a scrollbar that does not disappear immediately and appears in the resulting screenshot.
+This can be useful when there are elements on the page that use animation, or a scrollbar that does not disappear immediately and ends up in the resulting screenshot.

 selectorToScrollString

 Selector to scroll.
-Useful when you need to take a screenshot of a modal window that doesn’t fit on the screen.
-Without specifying a selector, the scroll will be applied to the window object, scrolling the background and leaving the popup window in place.
+This can be useful when you need to take a screenshot of a modal window that does not fit on the screen.
+Otherwise, without specifying the selector, the scroll will be applied to the window object, and the background will scroll, leaving the popup window in place.

 disableAnimationBoolean